meghanclownfish/Nucella-lapillus-genome/1_extraction/README.md

 ## RNAse A Treatment
 * add 10ul of RNAse A
 * mix by inversion
-* incubate at 37C for ~1 hour (mix at 200rpm for samples with high concentrations)
+* incubate at 37C for ~1 hour (mix at 200rpm for samples with high concentrations) \
-* if contamination remains, incubate at 56C for ~10 min
+ note: the protein will be filtered out by the ZYMO clean and concentrator

 ## ZYMO gDNA clean and concentrator:
-* follow manufacturers protocol
+* follow manufacturer's protocol

 <img src="https://github.com/meghanclownfish/snail-DNA-extractions/assets/78237587/6296ed62-d1dc-4a1e-b7d7-a242100dd5e8" width="300" height="200">